Design of a Quantum-Repeater using Quantum-Circuits and benchmarking its performance on an IBM Quantum-Computer: Quantum Repeater

-Using entanglement distribution followed by quantum purification, we have a mechanism generate a high-fidelity Bell-State between adjacent repeater nodes.
+Using entanglement distribution followed by quantum purification, we have a mechanism to generate a high-fidelity Bell-State between the adjacent repeater nodes.
 Now, we need a mechanism to connect the individual links together to form a long-range entangled link.
 This can be achieved with a protocol known as Entanglement Swapping \cite{bennett1993teleporting, briegel1998quantum}.

-Consider that we have two Bell-Pairs in the combined state $ \ket{\Phi^{+}}_{12} \otimes \ket{\Phi^{+}}_{34} $, where the labels 1, 2, 3, 4 indicate the locations of the qubits - of which nodes $(1,2)$, $(2,3)$ and $(3,4)$ are adjacent (Fig. \ref{fig_enswap}).
-Performing a Bell-state measurement between qubits 2 and 3 projects qubits 1 and 4 into the state $\ket{\Phi^{+}}_{14}$ up to a Pauli correction operation $\{I, Z, X, Y \}$ depending on the measurement result.
-The result of the measurement needs to be sent to qubit 4 (or qubit 1 but not both) so that the correction operation can be performed.
-This is essentially equivalent to the Teleportation protocol, but, the qubit whose state is to be transferred is entangled with another qubit.
+Consider that we have two Bell-Pairs in the combined state $ \ket{\Phi^{+}}_{12} \otimes \ket{\Phi^{+}}_{34} $, where the labels 1, 2, 3, 4 indicate the locations of the qubits - of which nodes $(1,2)$, $(2,3)$ and $(3,4)$ are adjacent (Fig. \ref{fig_enswap2}).
+When a Bell-state measurement between qubits 2 and 3 is performed, it projects qubits 1 and 4 into the state $\ket{\Phi^{+}}_{14}$ up to a Pauli correction operation $\{I, Z, X, Y \}$ depending on the result of the measurement.
+This result needs to be sent to qubit 4 (or qubit 1, but not both) so that the correction operation can be performed.
+This is essentially equivalent to the Teleportation protocol, but in this case, the qubit whose state is to be transferred is entangled with another qubit.

-The previous discussion assumed ideal Bell states and error-free operations.
-However because of channel noise and imperfection of local devices, we will instead have mixed states.
-Modelling these as a Werner state $\rho_w$ with fidelity $F$, the resulting state after the Bell-state measurement (and correction operations) can be shown also to be a Werner state $\rho _{w_{14}}$ with fidelity $F'=F^2 + (1-F)^2/3$\cite{briegel1998quantum}.
+The previous discussion assumed ideal Bell states after distribution and error-free operations for state-preparation.
+However, because of channel noise and imperfection of local devices, we will instead have mixed states.
+Modelling these as a Werner state $\rho_w$ with fidelity $F$, the resulting state after the Bell-state measurement and correction operations (which are assumed ideal) can be shown to be also a Werner state $\rho _{w_{14}}$ with fidelity $F'=F^2 + (1-F)^2/3$ \cite{briegel1998quantum}.
 This clearly shows that the fidelity of the longer-range state has decreased compared with the fidelity of the two initial entangled links.
-In fact, with a good approximation $F' \approx F^2$ for $F \approx 1$.
+In fact, with a good approximation, $F' \approx F^2$ for $F \approx 1$.
 If one is performing entanglement swapping on multiple links (say $n$ links), the resulting fidelity will drop to $F' \approx F^n$.
-This means purification will need to be performed on longer-range links after carrying out the swapping protocol.
+For error-prone Bell-State measurement and correction operations, the drop in fidelity is even sharper\cite{briegel1998quantum}.
+This implies that purification has to be performed on longer-range links after carrying out the swapping protocol.